anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 The Technical Documentation Writer prepared a Documentation Plan, interviewed the UDC students as Subject Matter Experts on the app's development, prepared this Technical and Developer Notes document for internal use, and wrote the README file for external users of the LRM App.
 To do this the Technical Documentation Writer learned to use Markdown in GitHub and became familiar with the GitHub workflow involving branch management and making pull and push requests for changes to the documentation files in the repository.

-### About the Team's COIL Experience
+### The Team's COIL Experience
 Group 5-UDC-Seneca found the COIL project positive and enriching both academically and professionally.
 The collaboration required working across different languages (Spanish and English) time zones (a six-hour difference), and disciplines (Artificial Intelligence and Technical Communication), and it worked seamlessly with the help of the shared technologies for communication and project management: Taiga, GitHub, Zoom, MS Teams, and e-mail.

 ## About Agile and the Development Process
-Agile is a

-## About Agile
+Agile is an approach to project management emphasizing completing chunks of work across the project in weekly or biweekly **sprints**, with continuous collaboration and improvement throughout.
+This is in contrast to the Waterfall approach where one component or phase of the project must be finished before another one can be started.
+There are different manifestations of the Agile methodology.
+The UDC-Seneca COIL project followed the **Scrum** method, which is characterized by
+- frequent, often daily, meetings by the team to discuss active tasks and any challenges
+- a sprint planning meeting at the beginning of each sprint to plan and assign tasks for that sprint
+- a sprint retrospective at the end of each sprint to reflect on what was learned, what went well, and what could be improved for the future.

 ## Developer Notes
-The Developer Notes contain the devs' summaries of their work process and how they solved problems in coding the app.
+This section contain the UDC developers' summaries of their work process and how they solved problems in coding the LRM App.
+It serves as a reference for future developers working on the LRM App so they understand the original developers' thought process and work strategy.

 It can include Agile product roadmaps, backlogs, standards, plans, estimates, schedules, test strategy, release checklist, working papers, reports.

 This document contains summaries of the developers' work process and details as to how they solved problems in coding the app.